 Ventures: The principal activities include establishing, investing in and management of commercial projects.
-It also includes, through subsidiaries, the establishment and management of retail fashion stores, leisure activities entertainment, credit cards and food and beverage.
+It also includes, through subsidiaries, the establishment and management of retail fashion stores, leisure and entertainment activities, credit cards and food and beverage.

-Head Office: The principal activities acting as the holding company of the Group's subsidiaries, arranging the Group's financing requirements and providing certain support services to the subsidiaries.
+Head Office: The principal activities include acting as the holding company of the Group's subsidiaries, arranging the Group's financing requirements and providing strategic guidance and certain support services to the subsidiaries.